vircadia/vircadia-dev-docs/docs/intro.md

 # Introduction

-The Vircadia virtual world ecosystem is comprised of many components.
-[Understand the Architecture](https://docs.vircadia.com/explore/get-started/architecture.html)
+The Vircadia open source metaverse ecosystem is comprised of many components.
+[Understand the Architecture](#understand-the-architecture)

 ## Ecosystem